About Center for Translational Neuromedicine

 New Approaches for Treating Neurological Diseases

-The center is funded by a 80 million DKK grant from the Novo Nordisk Foundation.
+The section is funded by a 80 million DKK grant from the Novo Nordisk Foundation.
 The goal is to accelerate the process of bringing the newest research from the lab and into the treatment of patients.

 Focus on cell replacement, tumorigenesis, and myelin disease